Raphael Weldon: Career

 In 1900 the work of Gregor Mendel was rediscovered and this precipitated a conflict between Weldon and Pearson on the one side and William Bateson on the other.
 Bateson, who had been taught by Weldon, took a very strong line against the biometricians.
 This bitter dispute ranged across substantive issues of the nature of evolution and methodological issues such as the value of the statistical method.
-Will Provine gives a detailed account of the controversy.
+Will Provine and Gregory Radick give detailed accounts of the controversy.
 The debate lost much of its intensity with the death of Weldon in 1906, though the general debate between the biometricians and the Mendelians continued until the creation of the modern evolutionary synthesis in the 1930s.

 After his death, the Weldon Memorial Prize was established by the University of Oxford in his honour; it is awarded annually.

 Weldon's dice

 In 1894, Weldon rolled a set of 12 dice 26,306 times.
 He collected the data in part, 'to judge whether the differences between a series of group frequencies and a theoretical law, taken as a whole, were or were not more than might be attributed to the chance fluctuations of random sampling.'
 Weldon's dice data were used by Karl Pearson in his pioneering paper on the chi-squared statistic.